cockroachdb/docs/v22.1/vault-db-secrets-tutorial.md

         curl --create-dirs -o root.crt -O https://management-staging.crdb.io/clusters/505a138c-37ff-46b7-9c50-4119cf0881f6/cert
         ~~~

-1. Prove that your connection works by executing a SQL statement
+1. Prove that your connection works by executing a SQL statement.

     Recall that this command must be run in the directory where `root.crt` is located, as specified in the connection URL.